Have questions? We're here.

 • South Shetland Islands: This archipelago is a popular stop for Antarctic cruises, serving as a gateway to the continent.
 It is known for its research stations and wildlife, including penguins and seals.
 Notable visitor sites within the South Shetland Islands include Livingston Island, Hannah Point (Livingston Island), Elephant Island, and Aitcho Islands.

-• South Sandwich Islands: This group of uninhabited islands located in the South Atlantic Ocean is home to a variety of seabirds and marine mammals, including chinstrap penguins, fur seals, albatrosses, and orcas.
+• South Sandwich Islands: This group of uninhabited islands in the South Atlantic Ocean is home to a variety of seabirds and marine mammals, including chinstrap penguins, fur seals, albatrosses, and orcas.

 • Balleny Islands: These remote sub-Antarctic islands lie in the Southern Ocean and are known for their isolation and unique geology.